compsci-adl/mytimetable/README.md

 # My Timetable

-A drag-and-drop timetable planner for the University of Adelaide students.
+A drag-and-drop timetable planner for University of Adelaide students.

 ## Development